The Difference Between a Healthcare Directive and the Durable Healthcare Power of Attorney

 Also, you may choose to address other issues, such as designating your Surrogate to have the power to donate your organs.
 Not every person is able or willing to serve as a medical proxy.
 Further, the decisions made might mean turning off your life support, so communication to your Medical Agent about your wishes and ideas on life support is a vital step in your estate plan.
 Without your guidance, there could be disagreements among your family and friends as to who should be making decisions and what you wished.

-FAQs About Living Wills and Medical Powers of Attorney:
+FAQs About Living Wills and Medical Powers of Attorney in Vancouver:

 Can I have a Living Will and a Healthcare Power of Attorney?